RaveHermanos/Formative/README.md

 #### Home / Introduction

 The main concept is to have the menu bar fixed on the left.
 Keeping it simple, minimal and clean is what I was going for.
 The blue was used to ensure trust with Ravensbourne.
 My main importance was the 'Book a lecture' section as that will allow the user to get onboard with 100% enthusiasm and know what to expect.
 The design also has information like the Unistats which some people found frustrating to have.
+There is also media at the bottom which will show videos and images.

 ![course details](https://github.com/RaveHermanos/Formative/blob/master/COURSE%20DETAILS.png)

 #### Course Details

 I ensured only relevant information will be on this page.
 It will give you the UCAS codes, entry requirements as well as the fees.
+Users can choose what type of student they are and then the fee will generate.

 ![apply for the course](https://github.com/RaveHermanos/Formative/blob/master/APPLY%20FOR%20THIS%20COURSE.png)